 Almaz has three children, works as a department manager and has lived in Denmark since 1986.
 At eight years old, Almaz was involved in a traffic accident in which she lost both of her lower legs/limbs.
-But this hasn’t been an obstacle for her to reach her goals and break the boundaries what one with a handicap of her character can accomplish:
+However this hasn’t been an obstacle for her to reach her goals and break the boundaries that one with a handicap of her character can accomplish:

-In 2013, Almaz got knowledge of DINNoedhjaelp for the first time, and she knew immediately that she would be a part of this.
-In 2014, she decided that she would be the first Danish double amputee woman, who completed a triathlon, and in that way create focus for DINNoedhjaelp.
+In 2013, Almaz heard of DINNoedhjaelp for the first time, and she knew immediately that she wanted be a part of it.
+In 2014, she decided that she would be the first Danish double amputee woman, who completed a triathlon, and in that way create focus on DINNoedhjaelp.
 Since then Almaz has completed several triathlons, where she has raised money for DINNoedhjaelp.
 Almaz doesn’t compare herself with an athlete, but she trains and participates in rallies, because it serves a higher emergency purpose.
 In addition, Almaz is giving lectures, where she talks about her exciting childhood in Ethiopia, where she also donates some of her earnings to DINNoedhjaelp.
-Almaz always sets herself new goals for what she can do on her two metal legs – this will be documented on the TV.
+Almaz always setsnew goals for herself and what she can do on her two metal legs – this will be documented on the TV.
 If you want more information about Almaz and her amazing initiatives for DINNoedhjaelp, you can follow her on Facebook: “Almaz Mengesha – dobbelt benamputeret triatlet”

-Bjørn is married, has 3 children, and since 2001 has been employed as a police officer in Norway.
-He spends his spare time as a football coach for children, and in addition he writes as a freelance writer in various Norwegian medias on topics that matter to him.
-It is very important for him that all children will have a good life – with lots of options for security, love and happiness.
+Bjørn is married, has 3 children, and since 2001 he has been employed as a police officer in Norway.
+He spends his spare time as a football coach for children, and in addition he writes as a freelance writer in various Norwegian Medias on topics that matters to him.
+It is very important for him that all children has a good life – with lots of options for security, love and happiness.

-These included a signed Real Madrid outfit from Norwegian football star Martine Ødegaard, signed national team suits from Denmark and from F.C.
+These included a signed Real Madrid outfit from Norwegian football star Martin Ødegaard, signed national team suits from Denmark and from F.C.
 Copenhagen.

 But Bjørn is best known for his campaign – One Word To One World.
 There was a sharing of HOPE greetings to all the children in the world.
-The campaign went viral and many thousands have since shared a picture on their Facebook page holding a sign, whit HOPE written, including famous actors, singers, etc.
+The campaign went viral and many thousands have since shared a picture on their Facebook page holding a sign, with HOPE written on it, including famous actors, singers, etc.

-Leif has lived with his girlfriend for the past 19 years and together they have three children, he is self-employed and for the last 10 year has had a sports educational consulting, along with his good friend Jesper Grothe Pedersen.
-The work is mainly to motivate children and young people to more movement in their everyday life – people of all ages need to play, and adults often overlook the enormous source of energy and creativity one gets through playing, by considering it as a concept only for children.
+Leif has lived with his girlfriend for the past 19 years and together they have three children, he is self-employed and for the last 10 year he has also operated a sports educational consulting, along with his good friend Jesper Grothe Pedersen.
+The work is mainly to motivate children and young people to work out more in their everyday life – people of all ages need to play, and adults often overlook the enormous source of energy and creativity one gets through playing, by considering it as a concept only for children.
 They will also hold courses for Teachers and entrepreneurial projects i.e. establishment of sports opportunities for children and young people with special needs.